Verona Italy is, after Venice, the biggest tourist attraction in the Veneto.

 From Piazza Bra, you can take Via Mazzini, the main shopping street, through to Piazza delle Erbe...

 Piazza delle Erbe

 Home to the fresh produce markets and lined with some exquisite buildings.
-Best of these is the Lamberti Tower and the Domus Mercatorum.
-The piazza is considered to be one of the loveliest in all of Italy and I agree completely.
+The best of these are the Lamberti Tower and the Domus Mercatorum.
+The piazza is considered to be one of the loveliest in all of Italy, and I agree completely.

 The Lamberti Tower

-From what I am told the largest was to call a city council meeting.
+From what I am told, the largest bell was only used to call a city council meeting.
 The small one was for less important things like fires.

-Very weird but the city council obviously considered themselves important as city councilors tend to do.
+Very weird, but the city council obviously considered itself important, as city councilors tend to do.